zrsharp/EAP/README.md

 #### Features in an abstract

-1. Background to the topic.
+1. Background to the topic. (not essential)
 2. Aims of the text.
 3. Research and methodology.
 4. Finding/result of the research.
-5. Implications and conclusions from the findings.
+5. Implications and conclusions from the findings. (not essential)

 **Academic language used to summarized aims, results and conclusions.**